 It was late afternoon in the early summer and hot.
 Our client was traveling northbound on Long Beach Boulevard with the sun to his left.
-To his right, along the sidewalk were several prostitutes squinting into the sun and waving at passing drivers.
+To his right, along the sidewalk were several prostitutes squinting into the sun and waiving at passing drivers.

 The traffic light in front of him turned red and he came to a stop.
 The nicer looking police officer got eye contact with him and he rolled down the window.
 She walked over to his passenger side window and told him “looked awful fine.”
 He said she did, too.